v-xchen-v/sapien-starter-xc/doc/concepts/01_quick_start/01_quick_start_note.md

   - official URDFs or CAD-derived model
   - usually have accurate kinematics and dimensions
   - often require minor cleanup (inertia, collision, gains)

-Reusing an existing robto model lets you focus on behavior, not model debugging.

 ---